Knox County reports 1st COVID-19 death in September, 59th overall

 Knox County Health Department lists 241 probable cases of COVID-19 on the county website.

-Testing returned to the Jacobs Building in Chilhowee Park this week from 9 a.m. to 3 p.m.
+Testing returned to the Jacobs Building in Chilhowee Park this week.
+Testing hours are from 9 a.m. to 3 p.m.
 Tuesday through Friday.

 KCHD updates its numbers daily at 11 a.m.
 Visit covid.knoxcountytn.gov for more information.
 Press briefings by Knox County Health Department are on Tuesday and Thursdays.
 Briefings begin at 12:30 p.m.